boone5/MovieNight/design-doc.md

 #### Text

-Use sytem font colors where possible.
+Use system font colors where possible.

 `Color.primary` and `Color.secondary` automatically adapt to light/dark mode.